×

 For a hands-on art fix for families with little ones, head to the lively Kidspace Children’s Museum, across from the Rose Bowl.
 Explore its 3.5-acre campus, with more than 40 creative indoor and outdoor exhibits, including plenty of arts and crafts supplies and other fun techniques to help kids learn.
 And good luck trying to pry your pint-size scramblers away from two soaring climbing towers.

-Cross into the adjacent community of San Marino to see impressive collections at the Huntington Library, Art Collections, and Botanical Gardens, then relax in the Huntington’s lovely Chinese-style Garden of Flowing Fragrance, with ornate bridges and a shimmering lake.
+Cross into the adjacent community of San Marino to see impressive collections at the Huntington Library, Art Museum and Botanical Gardens, then relax in the Huntington’s lovely Chinese-style Garden of Flowing Fragrance, with ornate bridges and a shimmering lake.
+About six miles north of the city is Descanso Gardens, home to 35,000 tulips as well as delicate cherry blossoms, lilacs, roses, and more.
+To see what’s currently in bloom, visit the gardens’ Facebook, and Instagram pages—they are updated daily.

 Restaurants and Theater in Old Pasadena